spolu/warp/README.md

-`warp` distinguishes itself from "tmux/screen over ssh" by its focus and ease of use as it does not require an SSH access to your machine or a shared server for your others to collaborate with you.
+`warp` distinguishes itself from "tmux/screen over ssh" by its focus and ease of use as it does not require an SSH access to your machine or a shared server for others to collaborate with you.

 Despite being still quite experimental, `warp` has already proven itself useful especially in the context of: